 Joining the Executive Board

 There are many Executive Board positions.
-If you want to apply for a senior position in the Executive Board, you must submit your of application form before the Congress.
+If you want to apply for a coordinator position in the Executive Board, you must submit your application form before the Congress.
 However, all other Executive Board positions may be applied for during the Congress itself, with the deadline for applications typically on the second day of the event.
 This is particularly useful, as you have an opportunity to discuss the position with the member of the current team.
-While none of these applicants make presentations at the General Assembly, the newly elected Board of Management interview all applicants on an individual basis.
-The Board of Management then select the Seniors of each team.
-Finally, the Board of Management (BM) responsible and Senior then select the members for each team.
+While none of these applicants make presentations at the General Assembly, the newly elected Board interviews all applicants on an individual basis.
+The Board then selects the Coordinators of each team.
+Finally, the Board responsible and the Coordinator then select the members for each team.
 The decisions of these interviews are announced the next morning – which is an exciting moment that marks the introduction of a complete Executive Board for that mandate.

 Representation of national student associations at a European level